qwertyboy/logbot/README.md

 # logbot

-logbot is a basic Discord bot written in Python using the discord.py API wrapper.
+logbot is a basic Discord bot for dumping a channel's messages.
+It is written in Python using the discord.py API wrapper.

 The only dependency is discord.py which can be installed [from here.][dpy]
 Python 3.x is required to run the bot.
 [dpy]: https://github.com/Rapptz/discord.py